Quantalab/Xf-NPlants-2018/README.md

 <b>Analysis1.R </b>
 <br/>
 ```
-This code reproduces the confusion matrix of the supplementary Table 4.
+The code reproduces the confusion matrix of the supplementary Table 4.
 ```

 <b>Analysis2.R </b><br/>

 ```
-This code reproduces the confusion matrix of the supplementary Table 5.
+The code reproduces the confusion matrix of the supplementary Table 5.
 ```

 <b>Analysis3.R </b><br/>

 ```
-This code reproduces the confusion matrix between the field evaluation and remote sensing predictions
+The code reproduces the confusion matrix between the field evaluation and remote sensing predictions
 vs qPCR tests at two spatial scales:
  - At parcel level (Figure 5).
  - At orchard level (table 6).